What is Software as a Service (SaaS)?

 What is on-premise?

 According to Techopedia, an online technology dictionary, defines on-premise solutions as “a type of software delivery model that is installed and operated from a customer’s in-house server and computing infrastructure.
-It utilises an organisation’s native computing resources and requires only a licensed or purchased copy of software from an independent software vendor.”
+It utilizes an organization’s native computing resources and requires only a licensed or purchased copy of software from an independent software vendor.”

 It’s important to mention that “on-premise” was originally known as “on-premises” because it is hosted at your own physical location.
 The industry has since shortened the term to “on-premise.”
 Examples of on-premise solutions are Sharepoint and the Adobe Creative Suite.